The

 length for the cardboard enclosure.
 Do the same with the

-tuning control VC1 can be bent and connected in so that the shaft
+of tuning control VC1 can be bent and connected in so that the

-points downwards below the level of the terminal strip bottom
+shaft points downwards below the level of the terminal strip

-face.
-At the end of construction, this will protrude out of
+bottom face.
+At the end of construction, this will

 Wind and Connect the Antenna